Krystian19/cactus-app-admin-service/README.md

 ```

 ## Run the tests
-Once the service is up and assuming the service container is called "cactus_backend", then run ...
+Once the service is up and assuming the service container is called "cactus_app_backend_admin", then run ...
 ```sh
 docker exec -ti cactus_app_backend_admin python /code/manage.py test
 ```

 ## Update seeder data
-Update the initial data file with this command, once you execute it, make the commit:
+Update the fixtures data file with this command, once you execute it, make the commit:
 ```sh
 docker exec -ti cactus_app_backend_admin /code/load_data.sh
 ```